landoskape/dominoes/README.md

 ```

 Note: I have tested and developed this code on a Windows 10 machine so cannot
 guarantee that it works on other operating systems.
-I think the main issue will
+I think most compatibility
-be downloading pytorch and nvidia tools, so if the environment creation fails,
+issues will relate to pytorch and nvidia tools, so if the environment creation
-I would recommend creating an environment called "dominoes", then adding each
+fails, I would recommend creating an environment called "dominoes", then adding
-package manually.
-For everything above pytorch in the `environment.yml` file,
+each package manually.
+For everything above pytorch in the `environment.yml`
-just type `pip install <package_name>`.
-Then, for the pytorch/torch packages,
+file, just type `pip install <package_name>`.
+Then, for the pytorch/torch
-use the recommended command from the
+packages, use the recommended command from the
 [pytorch website](https://pytorch.org/get-started/locally/).

 ```